Some posts contain compensated links. Please read this disclaimer for more info.

-There are many guided tours in the park, and you can choose your mode of transport i.e. boat, horseback, bike and by foot.
-This makes the park very easy to explore, and its also worth mentioning the great Pannonian Peace and the Danube cycle routes both run through the park.
+There are many guided tours in the park, and you can choose your mode of transport i.e., boat, horseback, bike and on foot.
+This makes the park very easy to explore, and it’s also worth mentioning the great Pannonian Peace, and the Danube cycle routes both run through the park.

 Papuk Nature Park

 Papuk Nature Park has the largest mountain in the region of eastern Croatia, and it is located not too far away from Pozega, making it easy to reach.
 This particular park has UNESCO status, and its largest peak reaches a whopping 953 meters above sea level.

 Despite its easy access, Papuk Nature Park isn’t the most visited nature park in the country, but it’s certainly a hidden gem.
 The Nature Park is mountainous and spans into the Ravna Gora region.
 Keep your eyes peeled as Papuk Nature Park has lots of wildlife to spot for those with a keen eye.

 Nature Park Lonjsko Polje

 Lonjsko Polje is the largest wetland in Croatia with protected status, as well as earning the same title across the entire Danube Basin.
 The area it covers is enormous, and it is a critical breeding and nesting area for a large number of species of birds.

 The park is approximately an hour’s drive from Zagreb and is visited by the Zagreb weekend warriors looking to escape the hustle and bustle of life and check out something calmer and more natural.

 Medvednica Nature Park